petrobras/ross/paper/paper.md

 After defining the element matrices and assembling the global matrices of the system, ROSS draws the rotor geometry, runs simulations, and obtains results in the form of graphics.
-It performs several analyses, such as static analysis, Campbell Diagram [@Ritto2011], mode shapes, frequency response, and time response.
+It performs several analyses, such as static analysis, whirl speed map, mode shapes, frequency response, and time response.

 The general form of the equation for the system, after matrix assembly is